 If you have a diagnosis of Parkinson’s disease that directly affects your work functions, you could very well receive SSDI benefits.

 Thinking about applying for SSDI Benefits?
 Our quiz is easy and takes less than a minute!

 See If You Qualify!

 Remember, you don’t need to exactly meet a Blue Book listing to qualify for disability benefits.
-At the end of the day, the Social Security Administration is most concerned with whether or not your medical conditions – all of them – combine to prevent you from being able to sustain work.
+Because, at the end of the day, what the SSA generally cares about most is whether or not your Parkinson’s disease meets certain requirements, including:

 If you or a loved one have Parkinson’s Disease and are considering a claim for disability benefits, we recommend you read our articles about the process of applying for SSDI and the way the Social Security Administration uses their Sequential Evaluation Process to determine disability.

 This article is presented for general information purposes only.
 Nothing in this article should be taken as medical advice.
 Medical decisions (including whether to start, stop, or modify any treatment plan) are extremely important and should always be made with the advice and counsel of a qualified medical professional.